KakushaVenecia/KakushaVenecia/README.md

 - 📧 Check out my portfolio here.
 Not a link?
 It will be soon! lol <br>

-- 📚 I’m currently learning , Angular, Typescript, Node.js, Azure and Docker<br>
+- 📚 I’m currently learning Angular, Typescript, Node.js, Azure and Docker <br>

 - If I am being honest, I do not know what I am doing hahaha but I am alive and ensure that I feel alive through each moment.
 That counts for something right?
 I love singing and currently love being part of a book club and yes we actually read books lol.
 Anywaaay....